termux/termux-widget/README.md

 The `~/.shortcuts/icons` directory stores the icon that will be used for a script when a launcher shortcut is created for it for version `>= 0.12`.
 The icon file name must be equal to `<script_name>.png`, like `script.sh.png`.
 For a `1080p` `~6in` screen, something like `96x96px` `png` file should probably be fine, otherwise try `144px` or `196px` for higher resolution screens.

 The parent directory of the icons must have read permission, otherwise the plugin will not be able to read them.

+The icon file must be a regular file and its canonical path must exist under `~/.shortcuts/icons` directory.

 Open a non-root termux session and run the below commands to create the directory and give it read and write permissions `(0600)`.